-Designed in partnership with industry, our BSc in IT: Software Development graduate apprenticeship gives employers the opportunity for their IT professionals to gain an undergraduate degree over 48 months, whilst still working.
-Neither the employer, or student, are required to contribute towards tuition fees.
+Designed in partnership with industry, our BSc in IT: Software Development graduate apprenticeship (IT:SD) gives employers the opportunity for their IT professionals to gain an undergraduate degree over 48 months.
+Our flexible programme suits a wide variety of technology roles and experience levels.
+Apprentices can tailor course content by choosing from a selection of module options during the programme, ensuring their study is relevant to your organisation.

 - enhance the effectiveness of your IT professionals by equipping them with the latest academic knowledge in software development, which can be applied directly to your organisation from the start of the programme